 Global Strategic Workshops

-IAPB, as a membership organisation, is perfectly placed to bring together key stakeholders in eye health to determine a global strategies.
+IAPB, as a membership organisation, is perfectly placed to bring together key stakeholders in eye health to determine global strategies to support the strengthening of eye care.
 Global strategic workshops provide an effective platform to leverage the expertise and knowledge among the membership and beyond to look at solutions with a global perspective for challenges of a global scale.